Skip to main content

 We oppose:

-• Changes to rules developed under the Inland Lakes and Streams Act causing increased regulatory burdens to farmers, drain/water resources commissioners, or road commissioners.
+• Changes to rules developed under the Inland Lakes and Streams Act that increase regulatory burdens on farmers, drain or water resources commissioners, or road commissioners.

 • Requiring all ditches to be two-stage ditches and/or requiring additional engineering or planning on every new or established drain.

-• State funding being used to purchase farmland to construct retention wetlands for private benefit.
+• Using state funding to purchase farmland to construct retention wetlands for private benefit.

-• The implementation of structures affecting the flow in waterways which negatively impacts agriculture.
+• The implementation of structures affecting the flow in waterways that negatively impacts agriculture.

 Idea